aditya-sathe/Distributed-grep/README.md

 # Distributed-grep
-Log quering on distributed machines
+Log querying on distributed machines

 This project queries the log files which are distributed over multiple machines.
 Steps to run the project on linux machines.
 We tested on Amazon EC2 instances.